Updated: Sep 9

 Route Optimization Technologies

-Like TMS, e-commerce is growing fast, that newer and smarter technologies are coming to help businesses save money.
+Like TMS, e-commerce is growing fast, and newer and more innovative technologies are coming to help businesses save money.
 Keep an eye out for new ways to pivot and navigate consumer needs and trends.

 #ShipTip: Shippers could also offer better incentives to truckers looking for career opportunities and positions with fewer regulations and rules.

-Last-mile shipping could be considered one of the most important parts of shipping.
-More than anything, consumers want companies to meet their expectations.
-Companies potentially spend millions of dollars trying to figure out what those expectations are, and they can also waste both time and money if they get wrong.
-Whether one mile or one hundred miles, the last-mile is how the consumers get their orders.
+It's no secret that consumers expect more out of companies.
+Thus, last-mile shipping could be considered among the most important aspects of shipping.
 Do not leave this last bit of the supply chain up to chance.
-By taking the time to understand it fully, an e-commerce business can successfully save time and money while delivering products to customers, no matter their location.
+By fully understanding it, an e-commerce business can successfully save time and money while delivering products to customers, no matter their location.